A Clash of Kings-Chapter 35

 |A Clash of Kings chapter|

 |Chapter chronology (All)|

 Bran is found working the bellows for Mikken by Alebelly to tell him that there has been a bird from Robb Stark.
-Bran lets Alebelly carry him to Maester Luwin’s turret where Richon already waits.
-The Maester informs them that Robb shattered a Lannister army at the Battle of Oxcross, killing its commander Ser Stafford Lannister.
+Bran lets Alebelly carry him to Maester Luwin's turret where Rickon already waits.
+The maester informs them that Robb shattered a Lannister army at the Battle of Oxcross, killing its commander Ser Stafford Lannister.
 He has also captured several castles, and is currently at Ashemark, the stronghold of House Marbrand.
 Rickon asks if Robb is coming home, but Bran knows that only Lord Tywin Lannister matters, as Big Walder states, which disquiets him.
-Neither Big Walder nor Little Walder seem upset about their uncle Ser Stevron Frey’s death, who, they note, was very old (50 or 60) and always tired.
-Little Walder asks if Ser Emmon Frey is now heir, and his cousin tells him the line of ascension: Ser Ryman Frey, Edwyn Frey, and Black Walder Frey, Petyr Frey, Aegon Frey and his sons.
+Neither Big Walder nor Little Walder seem upset about their uncle Ser Stevron Frey's death, who, they note, was very old (50 or 60) and always tired.
+Little Walder asks if Ser Emmon Frey is now heir, and his cousin tells him the line of ascension: Ser Ryman, Edwyn, Black Walder, Petyr, then Aegon Frey and his sons.
 Little Walder states theat Ryman is too old, and then asks if they think he will be lord, and Big Walder responds he will be lord and does not care.
 The maester tells them that they should be ashamed.

 On the following days, Bran tries to warn his household, but no one seems to believe him.
 Mikken thinks it funny, and states he always wanted to see the sea.
 Septon Chayle states the gods will take him when they do, and he does not think he will drown since he grew up on the banks of the White Knife.
 Alebelly takes heed, and refuses to bathe or go near a well until finally other guardsmen give him a bath because he stinks so badly.